-- Visual timetables - Makaton signs used when necessary - All information for parents is placed on the website - Text/email sent to hearing impaired parents - Alternative means of recording features in children's books - Signers are used for parents when required - Translators and interpreters are used when required - Private rooms are available for parents when required. - Alternative formats for home learning projects are available e.g. Bug Club website.
+- Visual timetables - Makaton signs used when necessary - All information for parents is placed on the website - Text/email sent to hearing impaired parents - · Alternative means of recording features in children's books - · Signers are used for parents when required - Translators and interpreters are used when required - Private rooms are available for parents when required. - Alternative formats for home learning projects are available e.g. Purple Mash, Mathletics, Oxford Owl. - Coloured overlays or paper